“I Know Customer Experience is Important, But…”

 Customer Experience Matters in Every Industry

 There are other industries I could write about here – insurance, franchises, education, non-profits, and more.
-If you have questions about these or other industries, I encourage you to join us for this week’s weekly webinar, where we’ll be discussing this topic and answering audience questions.
+If you have questions about these or other industries, I encourage you to watch our webinar on the topic.
+Not only did we dive deeper into the industries covered here, but I also answered audience questions like:

 The bottom line is this.
 If you have a business, you have customers.
 If you have customers, you need to understand, improve and innovate around the customer experience.